Zaya By Zendaya: Plus Sized Woman Mocked On Twitter Offered Job With Clothing Line

 “Can we find her @,” she asked.
 “I’d love for her to be a @dayabyzendaya model.”

-It didn’t take long at all for Zendaya’s 7 million followers to track down the lucky woman, who coincidentally has aspirations of becoming a plus-sized model!
+It didn’t take long at all for Zendaya’s seven million followers to track down the lucky woman, who coincidentally has aspirations of becoming a plus-sized model!

 “im really speechless right now because becoming a plus size model has been my number one goal,” Tweeted user @_illestCee.